Find Affordable College Courses

 Frostburg, MD

-With a ranking of #8, Frostburg State University did quite well on this year’s most popular schools for music students working on their bachelor’s degree.
+Frostburg State University did quite well in this year’s ranking of the most popular places for music students to get a bachelor’s degree.
+It came in at #8 on the list.
 Frostburg State is a small public school located in the small suburb of Frostburg.

 About 29% of the students majoring in music at the school are women while 71% are male.